PipeWire/wireplumber/docs/rst/design/understanding_wireplumber.rst

 The library also provides a set of utilities that are useful for session management.
 For example, it provides the :ref:`WpSessionItem <session_item_api>` class that can be used to abstract a part of the graph with some logic attached to it.
-It also provides the :ref:`Events & Hooks API <events_and_hooks>`, which is a way to express event handling logic in a declarative way.
+It also provides the :ref:`Events & Hooks API <design_events_and_hooks>`, which is a way to express event handling logic in a declarative way.

 Misc utilities
 ^^^^^^^^^^^^^^